botflakes/ASRockWiki/bios/amd/index.md

 ### **A620M Pro RS WiFi**

+## <a style="color:red">Warning</a>
+BIOSes prior of <b>1.20</b> do <b>NOT</b> contain the Voltage cap introduced for Ryzen 7000X3D CPUs!
+We're not responsible for any damage that may happen to any of your components!
+Using such a BIOS Version may damage your CPU and Motherboard!

 Revision|Release|Source|Mirror 1
 :--|:--|:--:|:--
 1.20.AS01|April 20th, 2023|ASRock|[Download](https://drive.google.com/file/d/148hHDBD4J8buBxa3_0cCWLAIybSo2raK/view?usp=sharing)
 1.19.AS01|March 31st, 2023|ASRock|[Download](https://drive.google.com/file/d/10eM7Jo1sPSBFZ8kyURx5BQT36fpBgys5/view?usp=sharing)

 ### **A620 Pro RS**

+## <a style="color:red">Warning</a>
+BIOSes prior of <b>1.20</b> do <b>NOT</b> contain the Voltage cap introduced for Ryzen 7000X3D CPUs!
+We're not responsible for any damage that may happen to any of your components!
+Using such a BIOS Version may damage your CPU and Motherboard!

 Revision|Release|Source|Mirror 1
 :--|:--|:--:|:--